Top 5 Stress Management Techniques for Event Professionals

-It is no surprise that event professionals carry the weight of stress on their shoulders.
-Most event planners are required to wear many different hats, all at the same time – you are a writer, project manager, a marketer, a web designer, a strategist, a data analyst, and a problem-solver.
+It’s no surprise that event professionals carry the weight of stress on their shoulders.
+Most event planners are required to wear many different hats, all at the same time — you’re a writer, project manager, marketer, web designer, strategist, data analyst, and problem-solver.
 So, as you’re playing the balancing act of event management, how can you protect your wellbeing and avoid stress and burnout?

 First, let’s acknowledge that stress is completely normal, and not all stress is considered bad.
 Eustress is an incredible motivator – it can inspire you and focus your energy.
 However, when you’re feeling worn out, anxious, and jittery, this level of stress is not ideal.